 In fact, many Lyme patients rely on chiropractors for various types of treatments and they often play a vital role in the recovery process.

 Some Lyme patients also have issues with mold, are dealing with damaged immune systems, require special dental procedures, require psychiatric care, have allergies to medications, etc. which all may require a team approach for treatment.

-Those doctors may also be listed to help patients find someone in their area who is known to be "Lyme friendly" and who understands the basics.
+Those specialty doctors may also be listed to help patients find someone in their area who is known to be "Lyme friendly" and who at the least understands the basics.